-Identify and Access Management, or IAM, is a fundamental part of cloud configuration, but one of the most overlooked aspects of security, especially for organizations who migrate from legacy systems.
-As such, CSPM is programmed to look for a myriad of mistakes that are often made when setting up permissive access to hosts, containers, applications, and other resources in the cloud.
+Identify and Access Management, or IAM, is a fundamental part of cloud configuration but one of the most overlooked security aspects, especially for organizations that migrate from legacy systems.
+CSPM is programmed to look for many mistakes often made when setting up permissive access to hosts, containers, applications, and other resources in the cloud.

-Most times, organizations have migrated to cloud hosts and left legacy ports and protocols enabled, but often without reason.
-FTP and Telnet, for instance, can open a big backdoor for hackers and put your cloud environment at risk, which is why a second set of eyes—like that of a CSPM tool—can be a lifesaver in a cloud setup.
+Organizations have often migrated to cloud hosts, and left legacy ports and protocols enabled, but often without reason.
+FTP and Telnet, for instance, can open a big backdoor for hackers and put your cloud environment at risk, which is why the second set of eyes—like that of a CSPM tool—can be a lifesaver in a cloud setup.